On this page

 It is however recognised, that general poor behaviour, not directly attributable to a child's particular special educational needs and circumstances, cannot be taken into account when determining an appropriate safe travel plan.
 It is therefore paramount to have and to enforce clear standards of acceptable behaviour in the interests of ensuring a safe journey for all pupils and staff as well as other road users.

-In consultation with schools, Blackpool Council may be required to instigate permanent or fixed periods of exclusion from travel assistance.
-Parents/carers will be responsible for making travel arrangements for their children during any period of exclusion and ensuring their child's regular attendance at school if alternative arrangements have been put in place.
+In consultation with schools, Blackpool Council may be required to instigate permanent or fixed periods of exclusion from transport assistance.
+Parents/carers will be responsible for transporting their children during any period of exclusion and ensuring their child's regular attendance at school.

-When considering whether to exclude any child from receiving travel assistance, Blackpool Council will require written statements from Drivers, Passenger Assistants and any other witnesses in relation to the alleged bad behaviour.
-An investigation may take place and consultation will also take place with the relevant Head Teacher and other relevant specialists.
+When considering whether to exclude any child from transport assistance Blackpool Council will require written statements from Drivers and Passenger Assistants in relation to the alleged bad behaviour.
+Consultation will also take place with the relevant Head Teacher and other relevant specialists.

 Over a period of time the children and young people travelling to a school changes - some children will leave and new children will join.
 Sometimes the needs of the children travelling also change.

-Blackpool Council transport teams regularly review transport operators and individual travel arrangements and transport routes to make sure that they meet the needs of the children travelling as much as possible, as well as delivering best value for public money.
+Blackpool Council transport teams regularly review transport operators and individual transport routes to make sure that they meet the needs of the children travelling as much as possible, as well as delivering best value for public money.

 Consultation with parents will not take place as part of a route review.
 This is to enable route reviews to be carried out in a timely and efficient manner and to avoid raising parental expectations that preference for a particular form of provision will override the cost-effectiveness or efficiency.
 However, where a child's special educational needs indicate that he or she is particularly sensitive to change, the impact of any proposed change will be considered.
 This may involve discussion with the school or the parent.